jotorren/microservices-transactions-tcc/README.md

 #### 5. Composite Transaction lifecycle

 [01] A Composite Service asks the Coordinator  (`TccRestCoordinator`) to open a new Composite Transaction.
-The call includes the maximum amount of time (in milliseconds) to complete the transaction and the URL of each participant (Domain Service) to be used when cancelling/confirming its operations (as specified by the TCC protocol).
+The call arguments include the maximum amount of time (in milliseconds) to complete the transaction and the URL of each participant (Domain Service) to be used when cancelling/confirming its operations (as specified by the TCC protocol).

 ```java
 CompositeTransaction transaction = tccRestCoordinator.open(transactionTimeout, featureAbcTccUrl,
 		featureXyzTccUrl);
 ```

 [02] The Coordinator generates the Composite Transaction UUID.
-Then, for each participant it computes the partial transaction id and uses a `CompositeTransactionManager` instance (provided by the Spring container) to initialize the transaction persistence/distribution (with the Kafka-based implementation a persistent topic is created)
+Then, for each participant it computes the partial transaction id and uses a `CompositeTransactionManager` (instance provided by Spring container) to initialize the transaction persistence/distribution (with the Kafka-based implementation a persistent topic is created for each Domain Service)

 [03] The Composite Service starts calling each Domain Service and processes their responses